SolidWallOfCode/txn_box/doc/txn_box.en.rst

 The :code:`with` / :code:`select` mechanism is a directive and so selection can be nested to an arbitrary depth.
 Each selection can be on a different feature.
 As result the relative importance of features is determined by the particular configuration, it is not built in to |TxB|.
+Selection is a one way descent, however - once a selection has been made, only the directives selected will be performed.

 Features
 ++++++++